openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 So if we need to get a child expression connected to the i-th expression's output, we need to call `expression->get_output_port_connector(i)` first to obtain a corresponding connector, then to call `connector->get_consumers()` to obtain a set of connected `ExpressionPorts`, and finally `ExpressionPort->get_expr()` to access a child expression.
 Note that if a `PortDescriptor` is required, you can obtain it directly (without getting `Expression` first) by calling `ExpressionPort->get_descriptor_ptr()`, so the `ExpressionPort` will snag the right `PortDescriptor` from the `Expression` for you.

-Concluding this section, it's worth mentioning that the `LinearIR` currently provides two debug features: `debug_print()` and `serialize(...)`.
+Concluding this section, it's worth mentioning that the `LinearIR` currently provides several debug features: `debug_print()`, serialization, performance counters and segfault detector.
 The first one prints input and output `PortConnectors` and `PortDescriptors` for every `Expression` to stderr.
+The second one allows users to serialize the `LIR` in two representations: as a control flow graph of `LinearIR` using the pass `SerializeControlFlow` and as a data flow graph of `LinearIR` using the pass `SerializeDataFlow` (control flow operations (e.g. `LoopBegin`/`LoopEnd`) are not serialized).
-The second one serializes the `LIR` into an `xml` OpenVINO graph format, where a lot of useful parameters are displayed for every `Expression`.
+The both serializations are saved in `xml` OpenVINO graph format, where a lot of useful parameters are displayed for every `Expression`.
+Please see [perf_count.md](./debug_capabilities/perf_count.md) and [snippets_segfault_detector.md](./debug_capabilities/snippets_segfault_detector.md) for more info regarding the performance counters and segfault detector.

+The `LinearIR` also provides a a convenient interface for working with new `Expressions`.
+This interface includes the `insert_node(...)` method that creates a new `Expression` based on the passed `ov::Node` and inserts it in the specified place in the `LinearIR`.
+The `insert_node(...)` method automatically performs all the necessary actions for full integration into the `LinearIR` (connection with parents and consumers and updates of the corresponding `LoopInfo`).
+This helper is used in several control flow transformations, that are usually named `InsertSomething`.
+Consider the `InsertLoadStore` pass as an example [insert_load_store.cpp](../src/lowered/pass/insert_load_store.cpp).
+The method `replace_with_node(...)` replaces the existing `Expressions` in the `LinearIR` with the new `Expression`.
+This `Expression` is created from the passed `ov::Node`.
+The example of using the helper might be found in the `LoadMoveBroadcastToBroadcastLoad` pass inside [load_movebroadcast_to_broadcastload.cpp](../src/lowered/pass/load_movebroadcast_to_broadcastload.cpp).
+The method `replace_with_expr(...)` replaces the existing `Expressions` in the `LinearIR` with the passed `Expression`.
+For more details regarding these helpers please refer to the relevant descriptions in `LinearIR` interface inside [linear_ir.cpp](../src/lowered/linear_ir.cpp).

 ##### Control flow optimization pipeline

-Control flow optimization pipeline is divided into three main blocks: common pipeline, buffer pipeline and final pipeline.
-The common pipeline is mainly focused on an automatic loop injection and loop optimizations, but some transformations affecting data flow are also included.
+The pipeline is mainly focused on an automatic loop injection and loop optimizations, but some transformations affecting data flow are also included.
-The exact set of transformations executed in the common pipeline will likely change as the `Snippets` evolve and develop, but it is worthwhile to cover some of them briefly to give you an idea on how the pipeline looks like:
+The exact set of transformations executed in the pipeline will likely change as the `Snippets` evolve and develop, but it is worthwhile to cover some of them briefly to give you an idea on how the pipeline looks like:
 1. `MarkLoops` - performs an analysis of `Expressions'` connectivity and their `PortDescriptors`.
 Based on this information, the pass divides the `Expression` into groups, so that each of the groups can be executed inside one loop.
 Every group is described by a `loop_id`, and additional information is saved in `LinearIR::LoopManager::LoopInfo`.